RC-Lee/SiteGen/README.md

   Version:  0.1.0
 ```

 ### help option example
 `sitegen -h` or `sitegen --help` will list the tool options as listed above.

 ### input option examples
 ```
  sitegen -i filename
  sitegen --input "directory name"
 ```
-This is the main processing option for the site generator tool
+This is the main processing option for the site generator tool.

 The file or directory name must follow the input option.

 In the case of spaces in file or directory names, quotation marks "" are needed to wrap around the name.